 - Ship Inn Noss Mayo Noss Mayo PL8 1EW moc.oyamsson@nnipihs(01752) 872387

 - Artillery Arms

 Cracking back-street local tucked away in the old quarter of Stonehouse, close to the magnificent Grade 1-listed Royal William Yard, and maintains the area’s military connections.
 One South West guest beer, such as a beer from Black Tor, Dartmoor and Summerskills, and Thatchers Heritage or Cheddar Valley cider are normally available and supplement the Draught Bass.
 An out of season Beach Party takes place on the last weekend of February, and charity monkey-racing also features.
 This place is a real find and is popular with hockey teams who use the nearby pitches.

 12-14 Royal Parade

 Busy city centre pub offering themed evenings and live music every Saturday evening.
 The pub serves up to 8 real ales and 2 real ciders on 10 handpulls.
 House beers may include Brass Monkey Ale (4% ABV) and Brass Monkey's Big Brother (6% ABV), and Weston's Traditional Scrumpy.
 Other Devon and Cornwall ales feature regularly, as well as some national favourites.
 Occasional beer festivals are held.
-CAMRA Member's Vouchers may be redeemable here and CAMRA Member Discount 10%/pint off real ale may also be available here - don't forget your Membership Card!
+CAMRA Member's Vouchers may be redeemable here and CAMRA Member Discount 10%/pint off real ale or cider may also be available here - don't forget your Membership Card!